 Problem: Making federal estimated payments on time but forgetting that most states also require quarterly payments.

-Impact: State underpayment penalties (rules and rates vary by state).
+Impact: State underpayment penalties (rules and rates vary by state; California even uses a different 30/40/0/30 payment split).

 Solution: Set up both federal and state quarterly payments.
 Many states follow the same deadlines as the IRS.